Tourism Holdings

-Tourism Holdings Limited usually called 'THL' and formerly known as The Helicopter Line is a New Zealand tourism company that has been listed on the New Zealand Stock Exchange since 1986.

-The company began as a scenic helicopter sightseeing business and grew by acquiring new businesses and diversifying.
-The thl business is now much different from its early years - in 2007 an extensive asset sale programme began, followed by various mergers and acquisitions in 2010–2012.
-It is now the world's largest provider of commercial RV rentals with rental operations in New Zealand, Australia, United States, Canada and the United Kingdom/Ireland.
+Tourism Holdings Limited (stylized as thl) is a New Zealand tourism company.
+The company began as a scenic helicopter sightseeing business, known as The Helicopter Line.
+It is now the world's largest provider of commercial RV rentals with rental operations in New Zealand, Australia, United States, Canada, United Kingdom, and Ireland.
+THL has been listed on the New Zealand Stock Exchange since 1986.

-Sale of assets
+History

 In 2007, THL began to sell off a number of its business units including: